 This neurotransmitter is secreted by the pineal gland and it regulates the sleep cycle.
 Melatonin is secreted at night, and the secretion is suppressed by bright light during the day.
 When melatonin secretion is not synchronized with the light-dark cycle, sleep disturbances occur.
 Frequently touted as a valuable supplement for insomnia, melatonin has shown only mixed results for insomnia in studies.

-In addition to caffeine, excessive alcohol, and particular medicines, certain herbs sold over the counter can induce wakefulness.
+In addition to caffeine, excessive alcohol, and particular medications, certain herbs sold over the counter can induce wakefulness.
 These include ginseng, ephedra, yohimbe, and cola nut.
 The hormonal supplement DHEA may also contribute to insomnia.

 National Heart Lung and Blood Institute